mosip/inji-config/README.md

 - [mimoto-issuers-config.json](mimoto-issuers-config.json) - Configuration of All Supported Credential Issuers is mentioned here
 - [mimoto-trusted-verifiers.json](mimoto-trusted-verifiers.json) - Configuration of All Trusted Credential Verifiers is mentioned here
   - The **response_uri** is used to receive vp_token for cross device flow support.
+  - A mock configuration for the `mock-verifier` is provided to represent a verifier that supports only signed requests.
+Currently, Inji Verify does not support signed requests, but the wallet supports both signed and unsigned requests.
+Therefore, this configuration is only for demonstration purposes.

 ### DataShare